Summary

 Executive buy-in & timeline

-The Director of Product Design and I presented the results to the leadership team and successfully received buy-in for continuing the redesign.
+The Director of Product Design and I presented the results to the leadership team and successfully received buy-in to prioritize the full project.

 Design system update